Watching The Tourist, you get the sense that it maybe wasn’t marketed particularly well.

 Ultimately, then, The Tourist is a huge amount of fun.
 It’s a far cry from the dour and brooding drama it seemed to be, but that’s absolutely for the best – this irreverent dark comedy is a great way to start the year, well worth your time and a real breath of fresh air.

-The Tourist begins on BBC One at 9pm on New Year’s Day.
+The Tourist begins on BBC One at 9pm on New Year’s Day, and comes to HBO Max in the US on Wednesday 3 March 2022.
 I’ve seen 4 of its 6 episodes before writing this review.

 A message from the editor: